James Baldwin (baseball)

 James J. Baldwin, Jr. (born July 15, 1971) is an American former professional baseball pitcher with the Chicago White Sox, Los Angeles Dodgers, Seattle Mariners, Minnesota Twins, New York Mets, Texas Rangers and Baltimore Orioles of Major League Baseball (MLB).
 Baldwin batted and threw right-handed.

 Career

 Playing career

 Drafted by the Chicago White Sox in the fourth round of the 1990 MLB draft, Baldwin made his MLB debut on April 30, 1995, for the White Sox.
 In spring training of that same season, Baldwin was the first pitcher to face Michael Jordan, in an intrasquad game in spring training.
-In 2000, Baldwin made the Major League Baseball All-Star Game as a member of the White Sox.
+In 2000, Baldwin made the All-Star Game as a member of the White Sox.
 He pitched the third inning of that game, giving up Chipper Jones' second hit of the game, that being the only home run of the night, which ignited a short-lived National League comeback.
 On January 24, 2006, Baldwin signed a minor league contract with the Toronto Blue Jays, but was released on April 22.